 In May 2022, as a measure to preserve liquidity due to the financial impact of continued pandemic related travel restrictions to and from Macau, a voluntary salary for stock scheme was implemented across 1,690 of our people in Macau under the WML Employee Ownership Scheme.
 Our NEOs demonstrated support and leadership by electing to receive a portion of their remaining base salary compensation for the 2022 calendar year in the form of a stock option award (in lieu of cash) that vested on December 31, 2022 if the NEO remained employed with the Company through their vesting date.
 The number of options underlying each NEO's stock option award was determined based on the fair value of a stock option on May 11, 2022 (calculated using a Black-Scholes option pricing model), equivalent to the amount of base salary compensation such NEO would have otherwise received.
-The table below presents the base salary compensation is included in the "Stock Options" column to the Summary Compensation Table below, and the applicable incremental amounts are described in the footnote to the "Base Salary" column thereto.
+The table below presents the base salary our NEOs were contractually entitled to for 2022.
+The incremental value of the stock option award received in lieu of cash for base salary compensation is included in the "Stock Options" column to the Summary Compensation Table below, and the applicable incremental amounts are described in the footnote to the "Base Salary" column thereto.